leppekja/snap-dashboard/src/payment-error-rates.md

 If eligibility or benefit determinations are incorrect, the state may pay too much, termed an _over payment_, or too little, an _under payment_, in SNAP benefits to the receiving household.
 The USDA reports the rates of over and under payments as a percent of all state cases, and as a weighted national average.

+Practically, nearly all reports will list a general payment error rate, which is the summed percents of the over and underpayments.
+For example, Maryland had a 13.64% payment error rate, which was comprised of 8.85% of overpayments and 4.79% of underpayments.

 Note that [there is a error threshold](https://www.fns.usda.gov/snap/qc/ett) that allows for small miscalculations; in 2025, this amount is $57.

 Also, the underpayment error rate does not include cases where a person is denied entirely incorrectly, and later deemed to have been eligible.

-The [USDA charges a penalty](https://www.fns.usda.gov/snap/qc) to states which have high payment error rates for two consecutive years (higher than the national payment error rate) and "meet additional statuatory criteria".

 <!-- Which states have qualified for these penalties, and when? -->